Manual Therapy | MCAS & Hypermobility Research | Patient Advocacy

 Why reference zebras?
 Here you go.

-Making my services as accessible as possible is a core value.
-You'll notice yet that my regular prices are on the high side; Santa Fe is a high cost of living area and at present the best means I have to offer lower cost care amidst all the increased costs of living and working here myself is to ask that those with the means to do so participate in care at a rate equivalent to what they'd pay for the luxury goods and services we're surrounded by, to whatever extent they find the freedom to live other parts of their lives at that level.
+You'll notice that my regular prices are on the high side; Santa Fe is a high cost of living area.
+At present the best means I have to offer lower cost care for those who need it amidst the increased costs of living and working here myself is to ask that those with the means to do so participate in care at a rate equivalent to what they'd pay for the higher-end goods and services they find freedom to enjoy in other parts of their lives.
 For those who need it I'm happy to reduce my rates as much as I'm able--please ask if you need that support.

 We can send you home with loads of things to try so that you're not coming back as often.

-Access: My office is fully ADA accessible.
+Physical: My office is fully ADA accessible.

 Sound: The office tends to be very quiet.